jprl01/SEC/README.md

 For every case you'll have to open 4 terminals for the servers and 1 for the client.
-The keys used for the cryptographic functions have been previously generated to simplify testing.***

 A regular Server running command is like this: